This is an era of turbulent change — both in society and certainly within the church.

 Though Paul addressed problems unique to certain churches, the principles he laid down were binding universally.
-Several times in this letter the apostle emphasizes that his instructions are not unique to this congregation (cf. 1 Corinthians 1:2; 4:17; 7:17; 11:16; 14:33-34).
+Several times in this letter the apostle emphasizes that his instructions are not unique to this congregation (cf. 1 Cor.
+1:2; 4:17; 7:17; 11:16; 14:33-34).
 It is a serious error to suppose that this text has no application today.

 Are churches who take a regular Sunday collection apostate groups?
 Are preachers supported from the church treasury innovators?

 The responsibility to contribute toward the support of the kingdom belongs to “each” Christian.
-Whether one is a business man, pensioner, or a Christian teen with an income, the obligation to give, consistent with one’s prosperity, is obligatory.
+Whether one is a businessman, pensioner, or a Christian teen with an income, the obligation to give, consistent with one’s prosperity, is obligatory.
 In dual-income households, contributions should come from both salaries.

-While it certainly is possible (and desirable) that church members give of their incomes for the support of good works on an individual basis (Mark 14:7), there also is the responsibility of each saint to give collectively into the local treasury on the first day of every week.
+While it certainly is possible (and desirable) that church members give of their incomes for the support of good works on an individual basis (Mk.
+14:7), there also is the responsibility of each saint to give collectively into the local treasury on the first day of every week.

 Paul says the contributor is to “lay by him” [or, “by itself”] his gift.
 The masculine and neuter genders carry the same form in Greek (see Green, 16, 50; McGarvey, 161; McKnight, 208).
 Danker renders it, “put something aside” each Sunday (268).

 “On the first day of every week let each of you lay somewhat by itself, according as he may have prospered, putting it into the treasury, that when I come there may then be no collections” (208; cf. McCord, 343).

 “The only reason that can be assigned for requiring the thing to be done on the first day of the week, is that on that day the Christians were accustomed to meet, and what each one had laid aside from his weekly gains could be treasured up, i.e., put into the common treasury of the church” (364; cf. Mare, 293; Sadler, 299; Barnes, 227).

 It is erroneous to suggest that Paul was merely urging his brethren to save something “at home” (a common assertion, which is a misguided interpretation, not an accurate translation).
 This would have defeated the apostle’s explicitly stated purpose of not being forced to contact each Christian individually when he came.

 Leon Morris observed that while the “lay-by-at-home” theory is common, since “Paul expressly deprecates the collecting of the money when he arrives (which would be necessary if they all had it laid by at home) it is perhaps better to think of it as being stored in the church treasury” (238).
-See Addendum below.
+See “Addendum” below.